 Dancing Tree

 From my series work When Trees Cry

 About Dancing Tree ~During my public project art residency on the Boston Harbor Islands during the summer of 2019, I spent downtime documenting the erosion along the coastal shores.
-Befriending a certain decaying tree on my daily walks, noting its gestural qualities and beauty through lifeless limbs, I began to imagine the tree dancing before me.
-Dancing Tree was brought to life through a stunning dance performance, which was one of the featured pieces in my curated exhibition, In the Presence of Trees.
-This unique exhibition explored multiple mediums and artists, presenting a challenge that I embraced and grew from.
-Finding solace through nature helped me through the tough times of the pandemic.
-I’m grateful to see my beloved island and trees again in person, and look forward to continued visits to places that inspire my art and writing.
+Befriending a certain decaying tree on my daily walks, noting its gestural qualities and beauty through lifeless limbs, I began writing about the tree and imagining it dancing before me.

+Dancing Tree